 This was particularly so since at the time, private environmental laboratories were not regulated by the government.
-No criteria had been established to govern the quality of testing, no requirements existed regarding the qualifications or experience of laboratory personnel, and no provisions were made for the licensing, inspection, or auditing of such laboratories by the government.
+No criteria had been established to govern the quality of testing, no requirements existed regarding the qualifications or experience of laboratory personnel, and no provisions were made for licensing, inspection, or auditing by the government.